sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 adopt the solution which makes the most sense to them.

 At the same time, we should also consider the best way to rotate the final solution.
-There are two main approaches to rotation: orthogonal (e.g.
-``Varimax``) rotation forces the selected factors to be uncorrelated, whereas oblique (e.g. ``Oblimin``) rotation allows the selected factors to be correlated.
+There are two main approaches to rotation: orthogonal (e.g., ``Varimax``) rotation forces the selected factors to be uncorrelated, whereas oblique (e.g., ``Oblimin``) rotation allows the selected factors to be correlated.
 Dimensions of interest to psychologists and behavioural scientists are not often dimensions we would expect to be orthogonal, so oblique solutions are arguably more sensible.\ [#]_